• Home

 • Pattern B: International extemp, duo, humorous, impromptu, oral interp, and program oral interp

-CROSS ENTRY: There is NO cross entry between debate, LD, Public Forum, Congress and IE; the tentative schedule shows why cross-entry between debate events and speech events is not possible.
+CROSS ENTRY: There is NO cross entry between debate, LD, PF, and IE; the tentative schedule shows why cross-entry between debate events and speech events is not possible.

-COMPUTERS: We are allowing use of computers per the NSDA Pilot Internet Rules as best as practicable and subject to review by the tournament director.
-In particular, use of internet to communicate with any outside party during a round are serious rules violations risking a forfeit loss, and expulsion from the tournament.
+COMPUTERS: We are allowing use of computers per the NSDA Unified Manual doc as best as practicable and subject to review by the tournament director.
+In particular, use of the internet to communicate with any outside party during a round are serious rules violations risking a forfeit loss, and expulsion from the tournament.

-RULES: The Stanford Invitational will use NSDA rules for all "national main event" IEs, CHSSA rules will be used for impromptu and expository, and Stanford Debate rules will be used for SPAR
+RULES: The Stanford Invitational will use NSDA rules for all "national main event" IEs, CHSSA rules will be used for impromptu and expository, and Stanford Invitational rules will be used for SPAR

 • Judges discretion will prevail in all but extreme cases